SFTtech/openage/doc/nyan/api_reference/reference_aux.md

     scope : LiteralScope
 ```

-Generalization object for a logical statement about the game world that is either true or false at a goven point in time.
+Generalization object for a logical statement about the game world that is either true or false at a given point in time.

 **scope**
 Scope in which the statement is checked.